School Streets

 Background

-In response to schools re-opening in person during the Covid-19 pandemic with two daily start and end times and no general education bus service, we offered schools an opt-in option to close a non-arterial block adjacent to the school to pass through traffic and open the block up to people walking, rolling, and biking.
+In response to schools re-opening in person during the Covid-19 pandemic with two daily start and end times and no general education bus service, in the spring of 2021 we offered schools an opt-in option to close a non-arterial block adjacent to the school to pass through traffic and open the block up to people walking, rolling, and biking.

 School Streets help to: